Kornweiss-Medical-LLC/KMLLC/docs/blogpost_fha_case_study.md

-# A Case of Amenorrhea in a Female Crossfit Athlete
+# A Case of Amenorrhea in a Female Crossfit Athlete Successfully Treated with Non-Pharmacologic Interventions

 ## Background